 It’s important to note that on Royal-Class ships, there are no outside cabins so the main types of cabins available are: inside, balcony, mini-suite and suite.
 You can also book a Club Class Mini-Suite, which comes with additional perks.

 Balcony Cabin Location

-Before booking the cruise, I’d agonised over which stateroom to book.
-Through my research before booking the cruise I’d scoured the deck plans, read different forums and decided on a mid-ship balcony stateroom.
+Before booking the cruise, I’d agonised over which cabin to book.
+I scoured the deck plans, read different forums and decided on a mid-ship balcony stateroom.

-Cruise Tip: Mid-ship staterooms are sought-after and therefore tend to be priced higher than similar staterooms elsewhere on the ship.
-If you choose a stateroom mid-ship just outside the ‘expensive’ zone, it will still have all the benefits of a mid-ship stateroom like a central location and reduced movement without having to pay the inflated price.
+Mid-ship cabins are sought-after and therefore tend to be priced higher than elsewhere on the ship.
+Choose a mid-ship cabin just outside the ‘expensive’ zone, it will still have the benefits (central location and reduced movement) – without having the inflated price.

-Having never had a balcony before, I thought of it as a novelty, a bit of a treat, so booked port side in the hope that it would offer wonderful views of the Caribbean islands I was going to visit – how wrong was I!
-Here were the ports of call and the side of the ship that docked:
+We booked port side in the hope that it would offer wonderful views of the Caribbean islands.
+Here were the ports of call and the side Regal Princess docked:

 - For Lauderdale – Starboard